franneck94/HelperBox/docs/Emo.md

 The window will only be rendered if you are on an E/MO.

-Note: Currently it is expected to swap to low armor by yourself.

 - Player Bonding:
     - Expected to have some players in the target
     - Balth and Bond will be cast, if not yet present